The Ultimate In Birding Tours

 Western Mexico: Days 10-11 The smoking summits of the perfectly conical Volcan de Fuego and the even higher Volcan de Nieve straddle Mexico’s Colima-Jalisco state border and form an impressive backdrop to what should be some equally impressive birding.
 Far below the barren rock fields of the summit zone, the steep slopes are clad in beautiful oak and pine forests which harbour a very exciting array of birds (and even a few Pumas, one of which we were thrilled to observe in 2008!).
 Driveable tracks allow us easy access to these higher forests and a patchwork of fields, scrub and scattered pines on the lower slope where many northern migrants winter.

 As the sun’s first rays warm the mountain air the raucous yodelling of Long-tailed Wood-Partridges can be heard.
 By driving slowly along the track, and with persistence, we have a good chance of seeing this stunning endemic before it disappears into the dense underbrush.
-Plaintive whistles betray the presence of the strikingly-marked endemic Collared Towhee and the beautiful, little known and near-endemic Chestnut-sided Shrike-Vireo.
+Plaintive whistles betray the presence of the strikingly-marked endemic Collared Towhee and the beautiful, little-known and near-endemic Chestnut-sided Shrike-Vireo.
 The exuberant Grey-barred Wren, the secretive Russet Nightingale-Thrush, the beautiful endemic Aztec Thrush (often present in flocks at this season), the kinglet-like Dwarf Vireo, the amazing Slaty Vireo and Green-striped Brushfinch are other endemic species we should come across on this interesting mountain, provided we are persistent.

 Nightbirding is especially exciting here as possibilities include Whiskered Screech Owl, Mountain Pygmy Owl, the rare and enigmatic Stygian Owl, Mottled and Great Horned Owls, the stunning endemic Eared Poorwill, Mexican Whip-poor-will and Buff-collared Nightjar, and we will hope to see most of these difficult species.

-Our explorations should also produce the endemic Banded Quail, Band-tailed Pigeon, Green Violetear, Amethyst-throated, Broad-tailed and Magnificent Hummingbirds, White-throated Swift, Acorn and Smoky-brown Woodpeckers, Dusky Flycatcher, Cassin’s Kingbird, Grey-breasted Jay, Bushtit (here of the black-eared form), Violet-green Swallow, Grey-breasted Wood Wren, the delightful near-endemic Grey Silky, Curve-billed Thrasher, Loggerhead Shrike, Swainson’s Thrush, American Robin, White-breasted and Pygmy Nuthatches, the near-endemic Cinnamon-bellied Flowerpiercer, the superb Golden-browed Warbler, Blue-hooded Euphonia, Canyon Towhee, Lincoln’s, Clay-coloured and Savannah Sparrows, House Finch, the beautiful Lazuli Bunting, Dickey’s Oriole (the local form of Audubon’s Oriole that may merit species status) and Bullock’s Oriole.
+Our explorations should also produce the endemic Banded Quail, Band-tailed Pigeon, Green Violetear, Amethyst-throated, Broad-tailed and Magnificent Hummingbirds, White-throated Swift, Acorn and Smoky-brown Woodpeckers, Dusky Flycatcher, Cassin’s Kingbird, Grey-breasted Jay, Bushtit (here of the black-eared form), Violet-green Swallow, Grey-breasted Wood Wren, the delightful near-endemic Grey Silky-flycatcher, Curve-billed Thrasher, Loggerhead Shrike, Swainson’s Thrush, American Robin, White-breasted and Pygmy Nuthatches, the near-endemic Cinnamon-bellied Flowerpiercer, the superb Golden-browed Warbler, Blue-hooded Euphonia, Canyon Towhee, Lincoln’s, Clay-coloured and Savannah Sparrows, House Finch, the beautiful Lazuli Bunting, Dickey’s Oriole (the local form of Audubon’s Oriole that may merit species status) and Bullock’s Oriole.
 We are also likely to encounter at least one or two of the more uncommon or secretive birds of the area such as the immaculate, near-endemic Colima Warbler, the secretive Botteri’s Sparrow and Abeille’s Oriole.

 An exploration of some nearby lakes and marshes one afternoon should turn up such species as American White Pelican, Fulvous Whistling Duck, the distinctive Mexican Duck (sometimes lumped in Mallard), White-tailed Hawk, Golden-fronted Woodpecker and Marsh Wren.
 Icterids (American blackbirds) are a real feature of the marshes here and we will be treated to the amazing spectacle of thousands of Yellow-headed Blackbirds sweeping across the marsh in enormous flocks.
 Among them, we should also find Brewer’s Blackbird, Bronzed Cowbird and the localized Bicoloured Blackbird (which is sometimes lumped in Red-winged).
 With luck, we will come across one or two of the scarcer species of the area such as Bewick’s Wren or the endemic Abeille’s (or Black-backed) Oriole.